apache/samza/README.md

     ./gradlew clean :samza-test:test -Dtest.single=TestStatefulTask

+### Job Management

+To run a job (defined in a properties file):

+    ./gradlew samza-shell:runJob -PconfigPath=file:///path/to/job/config.properties

+To inspect a job's latest checkpoint:

+    ./gradlew samza-shell:checkpointTool -PconfigPath=file:///path/to/job/config.properties

+To modify a job's checkpoint (assumes that the job is not currently running), give it a file with the new offset for each partition, in the format `systems.<system>.streams.<topic>.partitions.<partition>=<offset>`:

+    ./gradlew samza-shell:checkpointTool -PconfigPath=file:///path/to/job/config.properties \
+        -PnewOffsets=file:///path/to/new/offsets.properties

 #### Maven

 Samza uses Kafka, which is not managed by Maven.
 To use Kafka as though it were a Maven artifact, Samza installs Kafka into a local repository using the `mvn install` command.
 You must have Maven installed to build Samza.